putneydm/david_site_jekyll/test/_posts/2015/November/2015-11-22-case-against-canned-cranberry-sauce.markdown

 image: cranberry_sauce
 imageAlt: "Digusting canned cranberry sauce."
 promo: "C'mon, America.
 We can do better than canned cranberry sauce"
-quote: "If there is any food you could serve to guests that says \"I give zero fucks\" more than this I\'m not sure what it would be."
+quote: "If there is any food you could serve to guests that says \"I give zero fucks\" more than this I'm not sure what it would be."
 ---
 Would you serve frozen turkey roll heated in a microwave to guests?